Nallo/CarND-MPC-Project/README.md

 # Model Predictive Controller Project

+The following repository implements a Model Predictive Controller for the Udcity Self-Driving Car Nanodegree Program.

+The goal of the project is to navigate a car in a simulator.
+The simulator provides a set of information related to the car (waypoints and telemetry data).

+The model uses such pieces of information to compute:

+  - the steering angle of the car
+  - the acceleration of the car
+  - the car optimal trajectory

+In particular, the trajectory is computed using a third-order polynomial fit to the map's waypoints.
+In addition, the optimization process takes into account only a reduced set of waypoints (those closest to the front of the car) and it minimizes both e Cross Track Error (*cte*) and the Orientation Angle Error.

 ### The Model

 *Student describes their model in detail.
 This includes the state, actuators and